Everyone comes to running for different reasons and everyone gets something different out of it.

 Why not?
 I’d respond.
 A bit random perhaps, but I wanted the experience of traveling more than I cared about the specific destination.
 Besides, there are worse ways of spending the summer than biking the canals of Brugge.
 But that’s not my point- my point is that this adventure of mine prompted my mom to decide to run a marathon.

 Her thinking was that if I could be daring and adventurous, so could she.
 She wasn’t a slug like I was, but she also wasn’t a huge runner either.

 My Running History

 Flash forward a few years: mom was still running and doing the occasional marathon, I was still doing my very best slug imitation.
-Then one day I didn’t want to slug it anymore.
-This was just around mother’s day so the ideas collided in my head: I would train for and run the Twin Cities Marathon with my mom.
+One day, I didn’t want to slug it anymore.
+This was just around Mother’s Day so the ideas collided in my head: I would train for and run the Twin Cities Marathon with my mom.

 Starting from a base of pretty much nothing, I did the slow and steady improvement thing and 6 months later I was at the starting line.

 After crossing the finish line of a marathon, I think most runners immediately say they’ll never do that again.
 From there, they fall into one of two categories: those who stay in the ‘I’m never going to do that again’ camp and those who, after food and a shower, begin planning which marathon they’ll I do next.

 I fell into the ‘what’s next’ camp and have done a marathon or two pretty much every year since.

 I started trail running after moving to the Bay Area in 2007.
 There are so many parks and trails in the area, I felt like I should take advantage of them all.
 I also loved the energy of trail races.
 They feel different than road races- better food at the aid stations too (potatoes dipped in salt and a cup of coke? yes please).